Driver: Mark Hansen

 Over the past few years Geoff and Dennis have been restoring her back to better-than former glory.
 They decided to build the 1275 engine as radical as they could, but instead of race gas, it is running less compression to run on premium pump gas.
 2022 was her first outing since the 1970s.
 Despite overheating issues and a few other teething issues, they had a successful season.
 Now enhanced for better reliability, they are looking forward to running the car in the 2024 series.
 Geoff extends a special thanks to Dennis Repel for allowing him to race the car, and to Stephen Newby and friends for putting on this event.

-Driver name: Paul Quackenbush
+Driver: Paul Quackenbush

-Home town: Grants Pass, Oregon
+Home Town: Grants Pass, Oregon

-Car: 1960 Speedwell Bugeye Sprite
+Car: 1960 Speedwell Bugeye Sprite, #83

-Other info: Paul has been “hooked on” British cars since he got a ride in a friend’s MGTC at the age of 14.
+Other Info: Paul has been “hooked on” British cars since he got a ride in a friend’s MGTC at the age of 14.
 Vintage racing didn’t really exist then, so he got his SCCA license in 1965 at the the brand new Mid-Ohio race track.
 He purchased the 1949 ex-Chuck Dietrich Lester MG and raced three or four races until his first child was born in 1966.

 Paul’s racing took a break for 30 years to raise his family and concentrate on his jewelry manufacturing business.
 While restoring a street Mini Cooper in 1995, he went to a swap meet at Mini Mania and found a 1965 Austin Healey Sprite that was optimistically referred to as “race prepared”, purchasing it for the bargain price of $3500.
 He soon realized even if it had been free, it would not have been a financially good deal.
 Soon though the fun factor on track and the social aspect of vintage racing soon had Paul totally engaged in the vintage racing community.